Code-Institute-Submissions/yuyu78-memory-light_SeptResub/TESTING.md

 ## Testing User Stories <a name="testing-user-stories"></a>

-1. **As a first-time player, I want to be able to play the game on different device**
+1. **As a first-time player, I want to be able to play the game on different devices**
-    * Used the site https://responsivedesignchecker.com/ to check if the website is responsive in all devices.
+    * Used the site https://responsivedesignchecker.com/ to check if the website is responsive on all devices.
     * Browsers tested during the project:
         * Chrome
         * Edge